COVID-19 case numbers unchanged in Columbia County

-COVID-19 cases were down in Ouachita and Union counties on Friday, and were unchanged in Columbia, Lafayette and Nevada counties, according to the Arkansas Department of Health.
+COVID-19 cases increased slightly on Saturday in Ouachita and Union counties, but were unchanged in Columbia, Lafayette and Nevada counties.

-There were no new COVID-19 deaths in the five-county area of South Arkansas.
+There were no new virus-related deaths in the five-county area of South Arkansas.

 COVID-19 Metrics for Columbia County